Post

 print(f"Hex Decoded: {hex_decoded}") # Output: b'Hello, World!'

-), or for JWT (JSON Web Tokens) where the header, payload, and signature are all Base64URL-encoded strings. - Hex: More common in low-level scenarios.
-You’ll see it in network packet analysis, reverse engineering, and representing things like hash digests (e.g., SHA-256) or cryptographic keys.
+• Hex: More common in low-level scenarios such as network packet analysis, reverse engineering, and representing hash digests like SHA-256 or cryptographic keys.

 Useful Tool: CyberChef